Steve Wariner: Personal life

-Wariner fathered his first son, Ryan, with Caryn Severs in 1984, although the two were not married at the time.
+Wariner fathered his first son, Ryan, with Caryn Severs in 1984.
 After marrying in 1987, they had a second son, Ross.
 He also has one stepdaughter, Holly, who was diagnosed with juvenile diabetes.
 He has one sister, Barbara, and three brothers: Kenny, Dave, and Terry, the last of whom was a longtime member of his road band.
 His mother Geneva Ilene Wariner died on June 19, 2012, followed by his father, Roy Monroe Wariner, on July 7, 2017.

 For much of the 1980s, Wariner developed an interest in stage magic, and would often include magic acts as part of his concerts.
 He also took up watercolor painting, and named his song "Like a River to the Sea" after one such painting.